just-the-docs/just-the-docs/docs/configuration.md

 search_enabled: true

 search:
-  heading_level: 2              # Split documents into sections that can be individually searched
+  # Split documents into sections that can be individually searched
+  # Supports 1 - 6, default: 2
+  heading_level: 2
-  preview_words_before: 5       # Maximum amount of words to display before a matched word in the preview
+  # Maximum amount of words to display before a matched word in the preview
+  # Default: 5
+  preview_words_before: 5
-  preview_words_after: 10       # Maximum amount of words to display after a matched word in the preview
+  # Maximum amount of words to display after a matched word in the preview
+  # Default: 10
+  preview_words_after: 10
-  rel_url: false                # Include the relative url in the search: true (default) or false
+  # Include the relative url in the search
+  # Supports true (default) or false
+  rel_url: false
-  tokenizer_separator: /[\s/]+/ # Enable support for hyphenated search words
+  # Enable support for hyphenated search words
+  # Default: /[\s\-/]+/
+  tokenizer_separator: /[\s/]+/
+  # Enable or disable the search button
+  # Supports true or false (default)
+  button: true
 ```

 ## Aux links